What're the Best Constant Quality RF Value Settings in HandBrake?

 Free open source HandBrake offers users a lot of controls and tools to transcode video, one of which is quality setting.
 There're two options available under Quality, constant quality and average bitrate respectively.
-Before we show you the best constant quality settings for HD/4K video, DVD, and Blu-ray, it is necessary to help you figure out the difference between constant quality and average bitrate.
+Before you start using HandBrake to convert DVD/video with the best quality, it's necessary to figure out what's difference between constant quality and average bitrate, what's the best HandBrake RF settings for HD/4K video, DVD and Blu-ray.

 Choosing constant quality means that you're telling HandBrake what quality level you want throughout your video.
 So, HandBrake will use different bitrate for different part of the video to achieve the given quality.
 That is to say, under constant quality based encoding mode you can control the output quality but can't control the file size, because the bitrate is variable.

 Choosing average bitrate means that you're telling HandBrake what bitrate you want.
 When you use average bitrate, you can estimate the file size via a calculator but lose control over the quality.
 This encoding mode is generally not recommended unless you aim for a specific file size.